tinymce/openai-proxy-reference-implementation/docs/docs.md

 Envoy is used to proxy the requests after they are filtered by the Open Policy Agent (OPA).

+This makes use of the container images [envoyproxy/envoy](https://hub.docker.com/r/envoyproxy/envoy) and [openpolicyagent/opa](https://hub.docker.com/r/openpolicyagent/opa) from Docker Hub.

+These both use configuration files in the `/config/` folder with [`envoy.yaml`](../config/envoy.yaml) configuring the Envoy proxy and [`opa.yaml`](../config/opa.yaml) configuring the Open Policy Agent.

+The Open Policy Agent also makes use of the Rego files to script the process of authenticating and moderating the requests to be sent to OpenAI.

+### envoy.yaml
+The [`envoy.yaml`](../config/envoy.yaml) file is heavily commented but here is an overview.

+- Lines 1 to 5: Sets the port where the admin page is hosted.
+The admin page is useful for debugging problems but it is strongly recommended that it not be made accessible remotely as it makes available serveral destructive operations.
+- Lines 8 to 16: Configures the proxy server to listen to connection requests on port 8080.
+This is repeated for both IPv4 and IPv6 so that it will listen to connection attempts from both.
+- Lines 28 to 29: Says that the proxy is not serving as multiple hosts but rather treats all incomming as to a single host.
+- Lines 31 to 35: Tells the proxy to send everything that passes the filters and that goes to the path /v1/ to the OpenAI cluster (defined later) on behalf of the client.
+- Lines 37 to 50: Tells the proxy how to add CORS headers though it won't actually do the addition of the headers until the related filter.
+- Lines 52 to 62: Filters out requests to the health check "/ping" and handles it without passing the request onwards.
+- Lines 63 to 72: Stores the path of the request in a lookup for a later filter.
+- Lines 73 to 75: Adds the CORS headers using the previously defined rules (Lines 37 to 50).
+- Lines 76 to 97: Runs the Open Policy Agent when the path matches /v1/ and filters the requests based on running the rego scripts which are specified in opa.yaml.
+- Lines 98 to 100: Runs the HTTP router which is required.
+- Lines 102 to 115: Tells the proxy to define the OpenAI cluster as all IP addresses returned by a DNS lookup on api.openai.com which should be contacted in a round-robin fashion.
+It also specifies that the list of IP addresses should be regularly queried to ensure changes are reflected.
+- Lines 117 to 129: Tells the proxy to use TLS when contacting api.openai.com.

 ## **Integrator Auth Endpoint [Figure 3.0]**

 The nodejs server provides a `/authenticated` endpoint which can be used to check if the caller is logged in.
 This is called by